hotdogblog/hotdogblog.github.io/README.md

 layout: page
 ---

-I am an a Senior Hotdog Analysis from Harvard, Boston.
+I am a Senior Hotdog Analyst from Harvard, Boston.
 Here I got my Masters PhD in Hotdog Analysis where I am legally able to discuss what is a hotdog and what isn't a hotdog.